-"Emergence: Root Clubs of the Penobscot", a recent and current exhibit at the Abbe Museum in Bar Harbor Maine has brought a new focus on root clubs; truly a unique form of Maine Indian art/artifact.
+"Emergence: Root Clubs of the Penobscot", a recent exhibit at the Abbe Museum in Bar Harbor Maine has brought a new focus on root clubs; truly a unique form of Maine Indian art/artifact.
 There don't seem to be examples of these in any other area.
 Made from the root ball and trunk of a small birch tree, the root club has been documented to have been made pre-European contact.
 After digging up a small tree with most roots intact, carvers trim and sometimes completely remove the bark of the sapling.
 The roots are sharpened and shaped into points, occasionally an animal or spirit will be carved on a root point.
 Human or spirit faces or animals are carved in the root ball under the points, sometimes incorporating a root point.
 The stock of the small tree becomes the handle and is then decorated with small cuts; "chip carving".
 While other cultures use chip carving to decorate wood, among Native Americans primarily the Penobscot but occasionally the Maliseet, Abenaki and Passamaquoddy are the only tribal groups to utilize chip carving as a decorative technique.
 Penobscots have long been know for the beauty of their chip carved items.
 Burnt work/pyrography is also used as a decorative technique on root clubs, Passamaquoddy root club makers more frequently use burnt work on their clubs.

 PHOTOS ABOVE Showing carved faces from 3 different eras in the root bundles

 Rare Moose Head root club c/1800-1850. - Available in the "Vintage Maine Items" section of the store on this website Vintage Moose Head Root Club